yangjing6688/framework/vm_env/docker/README.md

         git clone git@github.com:extremenetworks/extreme_automation_tests.git
         git clone git@github.extremenetworks.com:Engineering/cw_automation.git

-   Note: If you are unable to clone the repositories or do not have access to the repositories please send an e-mail to helptools@extremenetworks.com
+   Note: If you are unable to clone the repositories or do not have access to the repositories please send an e-mail to helptools@extremenetworks.com.
+You can test access by attempting to view the repositories using a browser: https://github.com/extremenetworks/extreme_automation_tests, https://github.com/extremenetworks/extreme_automation_framework, https://github.extremenetworks.com/Engineering/cw_automation

 1. Create a directory in `automation` called `home`.
 Within that new directory create another directory called `.ssh` and copy your ssh keys that you already use for GIT into that directory.

+    NOTE: The commands below include commands to copy ed25519 keys AND rsa keys.
+Two of the commands should be expected to fail because you likely won't have both types of keys.
+If you have other types of ssh keys you will need to copy them manually.

     Linux:

         cd $AUTO_DIR